+Popular protection includes disposable dust masks, reusable respirators, and air-filtering face shields.
 These solutions do not keep dust from getting in your shop, but they do help prevent dust from getting inside you.
-The disposable mask is an inexpensive option.
+A disposable mask is an inexpensive option.
 But, if your woodworking produces a lot of fine dust, the reusable respirator is a better choice because it forms a tighter seal around your mouth and nose.
-The air-filtering face shield gives you eye protection along with respiratory protection, and even helps to cool your face and keep perspiration out of your eyes when it’s hot in the shop by circulating a stream of filtered air across your face.
+The air-filtering face shield gives you eye protection along with respiratory protection.
+It even helps to cool your face and keep perspiration out of your eyes when it’s hot in the shop by circulating a stream of filtered air across your face.

-These devices are basically a box with a motorized fan that pulls air through a series of filters to scrub it clean.
+These devices are boxes with a motorized fan that pulls air through a series of filters to scrub it clean.
 Try to locate the air filter in your shop near the source of the fine dust.
-They work well, and save space, when hung from the ceiling.
+They work well and save space when hung from the ceiling.

-Pick the size of unit that is adequate for the size of your shop.
+Pick the unit size that is adequate for the size of your shop.
 A unit’s capacity is rated in CFM (cubic feet per minute of air that is filtered).
 As an example, a unit with a 900 CFM rating can clean a 35’ x 35’ x 7 ½’ shop in ten minutes.
-If your shop is irregular shaped, you’ll need a unit with a higher CFM rating to move the air around corners.
+If your shop is an irregular shape, you’ll need a unit with a higher CFM rating to move the air around corners.

 You’ll need to clean the filters regularly, especially in dusty shops.
 While air-filtration units do a good job of removing fine dust particles from the air, they don’t replace primary collection units that attach directly to your woodworking equipment.
 For large shops, consider buying two air-filtration units and positioning at opposite ends of your shop to keep the air circulating.
-And, look for a model with a timer so you can leave the unit(s) running after you’re done working in order to scrub the air completely and prevent the dust from settling out and getting stirred up later.
+Look for a model with a timer so you can leave the unit(s) running after you’re done working in order to scrub the air completely and prevent the dust from settling out and stirring up later.

 These compact and portable picker-uppers are great for cleaning your shop at the end of the day.
-And, the hose can be connected to many benchtop and portable power tools to collect dust as you work.
+The hose can be connected to many benchtop and portable power tools to collect dust as you work.

 Since you’ll be working around the vacuum, pick a quieter model and wear hearing protection.
 Also, choose a model with a larger bag or drum so you don’t have to empty it as often.
-Some units come with switches that automatically turn the vacuum on and off as your tool goes on and off.
+Some units come with switches that automatically turn the vacuum on and off as your tool does the same.